codercreative/tip-calculator-app/README.md

 - Refactor the code to make it more DRY.
 - Create an error message if the custom tip is too high.
+- It would also be fun to make some motion design on the custom tip input field for greater user experience

 ## Author